WARRIOR Mnemonic: How SpongeBob’s Crew Stays in Charge When Current Events Get Loud

 “Next, you need to take daily action to care for your mental health,” I said.
 “Even on the busiest days, carve out at least 15–30 minutes just for you.

 I added, “This is something I practice every day.
-When my emotions feel loud or my energy feels low, I don’t wait until I ‘feel like it.’
-I take action first — even a small one.
-That daily action grounds me, reminds me I’m in charge and keeps my mental health from slipping into the background.”
+When my emotions feel loud or my energy feels low, I do not wait until I ‘feel like it.’
+I take action first — even a small action.

 Patrick’s Takeaway: